 In 2004, the Robert N. Ross Patient Education Research Center (PERC) moved to the library.
 PERC’s mission is to provide health education consultation and resources to patients, staff, and the community with a wide collection of materials in many languages and literacy levels.
 Its move to the Medical Library allowed the library to enhance its collections for use by the public and provide additional information resources to the community.

-The library continues to provide information services to the ZSFG community, including interlibrary loan, patient and staff classes, online access to digital books and journals, and reference services.
+The library continues to provide information services to the ZSFG community, including interlibrary loan, staff classes, online access to digital books and journals, and reference services.